Pan-Islamic body OIC rejects Trump's Mideast plan - RFI

 Under the US plan unveiled last week, Israel would retain control of the disputed city of Jerusalem as its "undivided capital" and annex settlements on Palestinian lands.

-Trump said Palestinians would be allowed to declare a capital within annexed east Jerusalem.
+Trump's plan suggests that Israel would retain control of the contested city of Jerusalem as its "undivided capital" but Palestinians would be allowed to declare a capital adjacent to Israeli-annexed east Jerusalem.

 The OIC reiterated its support for east Jerusalem as capital of a future Palestinian state, stressing its "Arab and Islamic character".